 Lyria quickly strapped her bow to her back and drew her daggers, taking off at a sprint towards the fallen creature.
 Together with the remaining guardsmen and Rook, they launched a furious onslaught.
 Its skin was very thick, making it hard to dig her daggers deep into its flesh.
 She grimaced as she hacked away at its neck, trying to cut through its windpipe.
 She paid no mind to the blood that splattered against her or the flames that were starting to burn at the monster's head.

-The beast grunted when her daggers struck its heart, telling her she found the right spot.
-She struggled a bit but managed to twist the blades to ensure a swift death for the beast.
+The beast grunted when it's life faded away.
 The guardsmen backed up when the beast fell still and a brief silence permeated the atmosphere before they erupted into cheers.

-Lyria dislodged her daggers, shaking blood off of them before returning them to her belt.
-She then crawled off of the monster to join the merry soldiers.
+Lyria dislodged her daggers from the creature's flesh, shaking blood off of them before returning them to her belt.
 Her spirits lifted, knowing a threat was vanquished.
 Strange, how the death of one being can bring the happiness of others.
 She was even pleasantly surprised to see Rook smiling.
 She burst into gentle laughter, knowing that she had finally won for once.

 Amidst this cheer, Lyria never noticed the robed figure observing from the shadows…